embedded-ai-for-nime/embedded-ai-for-nime.github.io/_docs/organisers.md

 *Centre for Digital Music, Queen Mary University of London, a.benitotemprano@qmul.ac.uk*

+I am a PhD researcher from the Augmented Instruments Laboratory at the Centre for Digital Music in QMUL,  and a member of the Artificial Intelligence and Music CDT.
+I am also part of the active development team of the Bela platform and have an active interest in the development of new hardware tools for  music-making.
+I graduated as a Telecommunications Engineer from the University of Cantabria with an MSc in Radio Communications and hold an MSc in Sound and Music Computing from QMUL.
+My current research focuses on the creation of gestural models fusing representations from sensor  and audio domains and their application to instrument augmentation.
+I also have an interest in all guitar-related technologies and the cultures that surround them.

 ### Jack Armitage

 *Intelligent Instruments Lab, Iceland University of the Arts, jack@lhi.is*